 In most cases, you cannot sue your employer for an on-the-job injury.

-Workers’ compensation is a no-fault system, which means that you do not have to prove that your employer was negligent to receive benefits.
+Workers’ compensation is a no-fault system, meaning you do not have to prove that your employer was negligent to receive benefits.

 To learn more, contact an experienced Joliet workers’ compensation lawyer.